Ask any runner and they’ll tell you, sometimes you have to dig deep.

 As runners we have a lot to learn from each other.
 We teach each other about training, nutrition, race strategy, and of course, fighting the demons.

 About Doug Hay: Trail and ultra running are intimidating.
 I know, because for the longest time, I was too scared to even give it a try.
-My mission at Rock Creek Runner is to eliminate that fear, and make trial and ultrarunning easy and accessible to anyone who wants it.
+My mission at Rock Creek Runner is to eliminate that fear, and make trail and ultrarunning easy and accessible to anyone who wants it.
 Click here to learn more.